 Auckland Castle (also known as Auckland Palace) began as a manor house, the first recorded building constructed about 1183, by Bishop Pudsey.
 The Bishop’s Chapel was constructed in c1190, originally as a banquet hall.

 The house was converted into a castle in the 14th century when the stone wall surrounding Auckland Park was constructed.
 The first map reference to the Castle is found in the Gough (Bodleain Map) of c1360.

 During the 15th century, the College of St. Andrew’s, that had been located in South Church moved up to Auckland Castle.
 Several works projects were undertaken by various Bishops within the Palace grounds, including Bishop Cosin’s conversion of the banquet hall into the current Chapel in 1665.

 The Park to the north, east and south of Auckland Castle was originally stocked for game hunting by the Bishops.
 The Park has contained during its lifetime, deer, fish ponds, rabbit warrens and wild white cattle.

 Large areas of land to the south of medieval Bishop Auckland belonged to the Pollard family and these areas are still identified as ‘Pollard’s Lands’ on early OS Maps.

-One key crossing point of the River Wear to the medieval settlement was the location of the current Newton Cap Bridge (also known as Spylaw Bridge).
+One key crossing point of the River Wear to the medieval settlement was the location of the current Newton Cap Bridge (also known as Skirlaw Bridge).

-The bridge was built by Bishop Spylaw in the late 14th century at what had probably become established as an important crossing point.
+The bridge was built by Bishop Skirlaw in the late 14th century at what had probably become established as an important crossing point.